Zonz-Ly/Surfox/README.md

 - `browser.tabs.tabmanager.enabled`: Show the "All Tabs" button to the right of the tabs (only in Firefox 131−, can be removed manually starting from version 132).

-It is recommended to disable updates (default) as new versions are likely to adjust the browser's UI structure, causing the unadapted Surfox to stop working.
-If you need to enable updates, open the `autoconfig.js` file, delete the line `pref("app.update.channel", "");` then save.
+It is recommended to disable updates, as new versions may change the browser's interface structure, causing Surfox to become incompatible.
+How to disable updates: Locate the `channel-prefs.js` file in the same directory as `autoconfig.js` (create it if it doesn't exist), modify its content to: `pref("app.update.channel", "");` Then save the file.

 ##